-- 1. The graduates will be able to understand fundamental concept, principle and application of earthquake engineering. - 2.
-The graduates will be able to analyze and design shear wall for earthquake forces as per Indian standards - 3.
-The graduates will be able to apply various provisions for earthquake resistance design of structures as per Indian standard. - 4.
-The graduates will be able to apply technical design principles and techniques such as p-delta effect, soil-structure interaction, etc for a design of high-rise building.
+1. The graduates will be able to apply various provisions for earthquake resistance design of structures as per Indian standard.

+- 2. The graduates will be able to analyze and design shear wall for earthquake forces as per Indian standards - 3.
+The graduates will be able to apply technical design principles and techniques such as p-delta effect, soil-structure interaction, etc for a design of high-rise building. - 4.
+The graduates will be able to understand fundamental concept and to analyse wind load as per Indian standard.